 As well as 21 existing NIV machines, 100 "Fixed CPAP" machines were used with low-flow oxygen entrained to deliver up to 60% FiO2.
 HME viral filters were added prior to the expiratory port, and they were used with non-vented masks.
-They were introduced on 3rd April 2020 in anticipation of a peak in demand approximately a week later.
+We considered helmet use but were unable to obtain any due to supplies being restricted to Italy.
+The "Fixed CPAP" machines were introduced on 3rd April 2020 in anticipation of a peak in demand approximately a week later.